cisco-open/modelsmith/docs/configure-modelsmith-on-vm-docker.md

 Before running the backend container, you need to set up the environment variables.
 These variables configure various aspects of the backend, including paths, access tokens, and connection details.
 Here's an explanation of each variable:

 - `MACHINE_LEARNING_CORE_PATH`: Path to the machine learning core within the container.
-The default value is `"machine_learning_core"`.
+The default value is `"$HOME/machine_learning_core"`.
+It needs to be an absolute path from the $HOME.
 - `CONDA_SH_PATH`: Path to the Conda shell script for environment activation.
-The default value is `"miniconda3/etc/profile.d/conda.sh"`.
+The default value is `"$HOME/miniconda3/etc/profile.d/conda.sh"`.
+It needs to be an absolute path from the $HOME.
 - `HUGGING_FACE_ACCESS_TOKEN`: Your Hugging Face access token for model downloads.
 Please refer to the [AutoAWQ Configuration Guide](configure-autoawq.md).
 - `CONNECTION_TYPE`: Type of connection, e.g., `"VM"` for a virtual machine.
 - `PRIMARY_SSH_HOST`: Hostname or IP address of the primary SSH server.